-There are plenty of options to improve your English if you live in Barcelona.
+There are plenty of options to practice English in Barcelona.
 Travelling abroad, signing up for an intensive English course, online learning, etc.

 The list is long!

-But there are also many other ways to practice English in Barcelona.
+But there are also many other FUN ways to improve your English in Barcelona.

 Barcelona has developed into a cosmopolitan city.